marianopinto/marianopinto/README.md

 I am Mariano and below you can find some info about me:

 - 🌱 I’m currently learning some DevOps practices as I am very interested in Infrastructure as Code and Monitoring Tools.
-I am also learning Go in my spare time.
+I am also learning Go.